 Tax reform in South Africa?

-South Africa’s fiscal framework is under increasing strain due to hight tax rates and a disproportionately narrow tax base.
+South Africa’s fiscal framework is under increasing strain due to high tax rates and a disproportionately narrow tax base.
 The proposed value-added tax increase and persistently high personal and corporate income taxes are prompting capital flight and the emigration of high-net-worth individuals.
 A limited number of taxpayers contribute the majority of government revenue, highlighting a structural imbalance that poses significant risks to economic sustainability.

 The existing tax regime undermines growth by deterring investment and reducing competitiveness.
 South Africa’s corporate tax rate exceeds international benchmarks, discouraging foreign direct investment and constraining domestic business expansion.
 This overreliance on a small pool of contributors is economically unsound and restricts the government’s capacity to broaden participation in the tax system through employment and enterprise development.